 - The general plan amendments and rezonings were adopted by the City Council on June 23, 2020.

 - For more information on these Phase I amendments, please review these staff reports

 - Phase II includes a robust public participatory process which may identify additional issues and opportunities to address.
 Phase II work may include further refinements of Phase I work.
 We will need ongoing input and assistance from residents and stakeholders during this phase.
-A major aspect of Phase II is the Broad Creek Refresh survey.
-You can access this survey by visiting the link at the top of this page.

 - The Department of Transit is managing another significant project in the Broad Creek area - the Princess Anne Road Corridor Improvements.
 For more information on this project, please visit: https://www.norfolk.gov/4877/Princess-Anne-Road-Corridor-Improvements

 Email Chris Whitney